paulrobertlloyd/paulrobertlloyd-v3/source/_posts/entries/2016-06-22-eu_referendum.markdown

 With leave campaigners [growing increasingly xenophobic][6] and Remain continuing with its strategy of fear mongering, examination of the organisation whose membership we were being asked to vote on was missing.
 Step away from the argument for five minutes and look at the detail, you'd realise that many of our complaints about Europe are either self-inflicted or [entirely made up][7].

 Is Europe perfect?
 Far from it.
-The pursuit of the EU's free-trade agreement with the United States (TTIP) is deeply concerning, yet surely better to negotiate such a deal as part of a trading block of 500 million consumers, than be steamrollered into a worse one done on the basis of a 'special relationship' -- we know which direction that typically operates.
+The EU's pursuit of a free-trade agreement with the United States (TTIP) is deeply concerning, yet supported by the Conservative Party.
+Surely better to negotiate such a deal as part of a trading block of 500 million consumers, than be steamrollered into a worse one done on the basis of a 'special relationship' -- we know which direction that typically operates.

 What could we achieve inside Europe if instead of complaining, obstructing and abstaining, we took a more proactive role?